Searching Your Library

 Filters use the syntax operator:value.
 The autocomplete dropdown helps you discover operators and valid values as you type.

-The tag: operator (or the # shorthand) matches bookmarks by their tags.
-It supports hierarchical tags — if you use nested tags like programming/rust, searching for the parent automatically includes all children.
+The tag: operator (or the # shorthand) filters by tag.
+It supports hierarchical tags: if you use nested tags like programming/rust, searching for the parent automatically includes all children.

 | Syntax | Behavior |